 With ever-changing and improving technologies, data sharing has become something we do every day, and this means data protection is becoming more and more important.
-This is why new legislation, known as the General Data Protection Regulation (GDPR), is being enforced on the 25th May.
+This is why new legislation, known as the General Data Protection Regulation (GDPR), was enforced on the 25th May.

 But what exactly does this mean for you as a customer?